How to declutter a home to get it ready to sell?

 They want to know what in particular they should remove to help their home show at its best.

-We all know that clean, open, and decluttered spaces are more appealing than spaces that appear smaller because of the items that they showcase.
+We all know that open, decluttered spaces are more appealing than spaces that appear smaller because of clutter.

 - non essential items on counter tops- and if you have many non essential items on your counter tops, consider putting them in a cupboard and pulling them out just for use.